jesung/ACSelfDriving/README.md

 * Navigate out of pit lane
 * Brake modulation to account for loss of total grip available due to load transfer
 * Allow for loading of previously computed optimal lines in the optimization process

+## Acknowledgements
+This repository is based on https://github.com/joedavison17/dissertation